-His career rocketed in 2017 after becoming the youngest driver to win the FIA Formula 3 European Championship.
-With a total of nine outright victories, the Bristol-born racer finished 53 points ahead of his next competitor.
+Lando rose to prominence in 2017 after becoming the youngest driver ever to win the FIA Formula 3 European Championship.
+With a total of nine victories, the Bristol-born racer finished 53 points ahead of his nearest competitor.

-Lando ended his 2018 season with one of his most successful years to date.
-The 19-year-old finished as runner-up in the highly competitive Formula 2 series with a total of nine podiums to his name, and continued his duties as test and reserve driver for the prestigious McLaren Formula 1 team.
+Lando ended his 2018 season with one of his most successful years to date, finishing as vice-champion in the highly competitive FIA Formula 2 series with a total of nine podiums, meanwhile continuing his duties as test and reserve driver for the McLaren F1 team.

-In September of last year it was announced that Lando would drive for McLaren full-time in their 2019 F1 campaign, partnering the Spanish driver Carlos Sainz.
+In September 2018, Lando signed for McLaren full-time for the following year, partnering Spanish driver Carlos Sainz.

 After an impressive rookie season, Lando continued with the Woking-based team in 2020, scoring his maiden F1 podium in the opening race of the season at the Red Bull Ring.
 He finished the season ninth in the drivers’ standings with a total of 97 points.